anders-biostat/linked-charts/docs/rlc/api.md

 Argument      |Description
 ------------- |----------------
-`data`     |     Name value pairs of properties, passed through the [`dat`](#dat) function.
-These properties will be reevaluated on each [`updateCharts`](#updatecharts) call.
+`data`     |     Name-value pairs of properties passed through the [`dat`](#dat) function.
+These properties will be re-evaluated on each [`updateCharts`](#updatecharts) call.
-`place`     |     ID of a container, where to place new chart.
-Will be ignored if the chart already exists.
-If not defined, the chart will be appended to the body of the web pages.
+`place`     |     An ID of the container, where to place new chart.
+It will be ignored if the chart already exists.
+If not defined, the chart will be appended to the web page's bodys.
 `...`     |     Name-value pairs of properties that will be evaluated only once and then will remain constant.
 These properties can still be changed later using the [`setProperties`](#setproperties) function.
-`chartId`     |     ID for the chart.
+`chartId`     |     An ID for the chart.
 All charts must have unique IDs.
 If a chart with the same ID already exists, it will be replaced.
-If ID is not defined, it will be the same as value of the `place` argument.
+If ID is not defined, it will be the same as the value of the `place` argument.
 And if both are not defined, the ID will be set to `ChartN` , where `N - 1` is the number of existing charts.
-`with`     |     A data set from which other properties should be taken.
-If the data set doesn't have a column with the requested name, the variable will be searched for outside of the data set.
-Must be a data.frame or a list.
+`with`     |     A dataset or a list from which other properties should be taken.
+If the dataset doesn't have a column with the requested name, the variable will be searched for outside of the dataset.
+Must be a `data.frame` or a `list` .
 `pacerStep`     |     Time in ms between two consecutive calls of an `onmouseover` event.
-Prevents overqueuing in case of cumbersome computations.
+Prevents over-queueing in case of cumbersome computations.
 May be important when the chart works in canvas mode.

 ## Available Properties